christiaandirven/Manual-Mattress-Mate/README.md

 # Port connection error

-Failing to select the right port will give you problems later down the line, as you won't be able to connect to your board and follow this manual.
+Failing to select the right port will give you problems later down the line, as you won't be able to connect to your board and start the tutorial.
 (this will result in the following port connection errors as shown below)

 <img src="/images-map-manual/wrongportconnection.png">